-This poem is another by Sassoon in the collection Men Who March Away, edited by I.M.
-Parsons some fifty years after World War I. In his introduction to the collection, Parsons writes about The Kiss:
+This poem is by Siegfried Sassoon is from the collection Men Who March Away, edited by I.M.
+Parsons some fifty years after World War I. I have in my possession a biography of Sassoon which is climbing close to the top of my to-read pile, so watch for more about that fascinating War Poet.
+Meanwhile, here is one of his poems and a little background.
+In his introduction to the collection, Parsons writes about The Kiss:

 “The Sassoon poem is particularly interesting, not only for its technical accomplishment and for the terrifying image in the final line, but because in spirit it is so completely alien to the author’s whole attitude to war.
 For that reason, Mr. Sassoon was understandably reluctant to let me reprint it, fearing that it might be taken as meant seriously –as a ‘fire-eating’ poem.”

 Sassoon himself said, “I originally wrote it as a sort of exercise … After being disgusted by the babarities of the famous bayonet-fighting lecture.
 To this day I don’t know what made me write it, for I never felt I could have stuck a bayonet into anyone, even in self defense.
 The difficulty is that it doesn’t show any sign of satire.”